-Commitment Each coach expects the athletes on his/her team to commit to participate on that team for the entire season.
-Both the student and his/her parents are asked to sign a commitment form (a contract, in a sense) saying that he/she will attend and participate in all practices and games whenever physically able.
-CIF ethics form, medical consent form, must be signed by parent/guardian and athlete in order to participate in formal sporting events.
+Commitment Each coach expects the athletes on their team to commit to participate on that team for the entire season.
+Both the student and parent/guardian are asked to sign a commitment form (a contract, in a sense) saying that they will attend and participate in all practices and games whenever physically able.
+CIF ethics form and medical consent form must be signed by parent/guardian and athlete in order to participate in formal sporting events.

 Athletic Opportunities GPA offers the following athletic program for both boys and girls.
-Girls: Track and Field, Cross Country, Tennis, Basketball, Soccer, Volleyball, Softball, Crew and Cheer.
-Boys: Cross Country, Track and Field, Basketball, Soccer, Tennis, Baseball, Volleyball, Lacrosse, Crew, and Cheer.
+Girls: Track and Field, Cross Country, Tennis, Basketball, Soccer, Volleyball, Softball and Cheer.
+Boys: Cross Country, Track and Field, Basketball, Soccer, Tennis, Baseball, Volleyball, Lacrosse and Cheer.

-Physical Exams and Sports Insurance Before a student may even try out for a sport, he/she is required to have a physical examination.
+Physical Exams and Sports Insurance Before a student may even try out for a sport, they are required to have a physical examination.
 The Health Statement and Parent's Consent form is kept in the Athletic Office.

-One physical will suffice for one school year; a student does not need to have a second and third one if he/she is trying out for another sport in our school.
+One physical will suffice for one school year; a student does not need to have a second and third one if they are trying out for another sport in our school.